hal-lab-u-tokyo/hakoniwa-qlearning/README.md

 * ROS control program: `src/tb3/src/tb3ctrl.cpp`
 * Unity application: `TB3RoboModel`

-Execute docker containers in both terminals A and B.
+Execute docker containers in both terminals A , B, and C.

 If you have terminated the Docker container on terminal A, please start it again.